Fiona-J-W/type-builder/README.md

 This enum contains several constants that controll the operations that are possible to use on a class-template-instance; they are designed to be used as bit-masks and there are already several combined flags.

-The values of the constants are undefined behaviour and may change between versions without any further notion.
-*Don't rely on them*!
+The values of the constants are completly unspecified and may change between versions without any further notice. *Don't rely on them*!

 The existing flags are (this might be slightly outdated but not to such a degree that it would be unusable):